japanj/pugs-detection/README.md

 | Ground truth data | Dresden Open Data Portal | TBD | [dl-de/by-2-0](https://www.govdata.de/dl-de/by-2-0) |
 | Ground truth data | Author | TBD | [CC-BY-4.0](https://creativecommons.org/licenses/by/4.0/) |

-More details about input data and output data can be found in ...
+More details about input data and output data can be found in [Data folder documentation](/data/README.md)

 ## Hardware and Software Specifications
 Windows Subsystem for Linux (WSL) is used to develop and run the workflow.